 Research and Development.
-We invest heavily in research and development in order to drive user engagement and customer satisfaction on our platform, which we believe helps to drive organic growth of new users.
+We invest heavily in research and development to create new products and product features that help us grow our user base, engage our users, monetize our users, and teach our users.
 This, in turn, drives additional growth in, and better lifetime value of, our paid subscribers, as well as increased advertising revenue from impressions from our free users.
 Expenses are primarily made up of costs incurred for the development of new and improved products and features in our applications.
 Such expenses include employee-related compensation, including stock-based compensation, of engineers, designers, and product managers, in addition to materials, travel and direct costs associated with the design and required testing of our platform.
 We expect engineers, designers, and product managers to represent a significant portion of our employees for the foreseeable future.
+We typically capitalize a small portion of research and development costs, mostly consisting of wages, each period into capitalized software when the work is specific to launching a new product, or making major upgrades to our existing products or platforms.
 We regularly test product improvements with our users.
 Many of these tests start by making small changes in the product that affect small numbers of users.
 As the tests evolve, they can require increasing investment and can impact more users.
 This process of constant testing is how we implement many of our new products and improvements to our platform and, in total, require large investments and involve substantial time and risks to develop and launch.
 Some of these products and product improvements may not be well received or may take a long time for users to adopt.
 As a result, the benefits of our research and development investments may be difficult to forecast.
-We expect to continue to spend a significant portion of our revenues on research and development in the future.
+We expect research and development to continue to be our largest operating expense, but expect that it will decline as a percentage of revenues over the long-term.

 Sales and Marketing.
 Sales and marketing expenses are expensed as incurred and consists primarily of brand advertising, marketing, digital and social media spend, field marketing, travel, trade show sponsorships and events, conferences, and employee-related compensation, including stock-based compensation for personnel engaged in sales and marketing functions, and amortization of non-revenue generating capitalized software used to promote Duolingo.
-We expect our sales and marketing expenses will decline as a percentage of revenues over the long-term.
+We expect our sales and marketing expenses will decline as a percentage of revenues over the near-term.

 General and Administrative.
 General and administrative expenses primarily consist of employee-related compensation, including stock-based compensation, for management and administrative functions, including our finance and accounting, legal, and people teams.
 General and administrative expenses also include certain professional services fees, general corporate and director and officer insurance, our facilities costs, public company costs to comply with the rules and regulations of the SEC and the Listing Rules of the Nasdaq Global Select Market, and other general overhead costs that support our operations.
 We expect that our general and administrative expenses will increase in absolute dollars as our business grows.
-However, we expect that our general and administrative expenses will remain steady or decrease as a percentage of our revenues as our revenues grow faster than these expenses over the long-term.
+However, we expect that our general and administrative expenses will decrease as a percentage of our revenues as our revenues grow faster than these expenses over the long-term.